Chlorophyll Index In Agriculture

 MCARI index is especially useful whenever there are high levels of background reflectance from soil and other objects in the satellite imagery.
 To achieve the highest accuracy of remote analysis of plant health, MCARI should be used together with NDVI or LAI.

-Chlorophyll Index On EOS Crop Monitoring
+Chlorophyll Index On EOSDA Crop Monitoring

 A great accuracy in crop health monitoring has made the chlorophyll index a common remote sensing tool.
 Its use in precision agriculture is highly beneficial for growers.

-Among other vegetation indices, the EOS Crop Monitoring platform employs a chlorophyll index based on the red-edge band – ReCl.
+Among other vegetation indices, the EOSDA Crop Monitoring platform employs a chlorophyll index based on the red-edge band – ReCl.
 It can be used in a number of ways.
 For example, to create a precise map of a field for variable-rate application of fertilizers.
 We take multispectral high-quality satellite imagery of fields, apply algorithms, and calculate the ReCl of crops.
 It may sound a little complicated, but the user can create a ReCl vegetation map literally in just a few clicks.
 It is also important that ReCl maps be used during the active vegetation development stages, prior to the early phases of senescence, for maximum efficiency.
 But closer to harvesting, we recommend using NDRE.

 Vegetation map below clearly shows the field divided into several vegetative zones based on the ReCl index values of each area.
 Values 0 through 5 may indicate plants with a low level of photosynthesis.
 Sending a scout to the area for a detailed check up to understand the causes of the crop stress in this case would be a good idea.

-The red-edge chlorophyll index on EOS Crop Monitoring is a built-in, automated feature that does the calculations for you at a press of a button.
-Thanks to regular access to the latest high-quality satellite imagery of your fields and well-trained processing algorithms, the platform allows building more efficient fertilizing and irrigation strategies.
+The red-edge chlorophyll index on EOSDA Crop Monitoring is a built-in, automated feature that does the calculations for you at a press of a button.
+Thanks to regular access to the latest high-quality satellite imagery of your fields and well-trained processing algorithms, the platform allows building more efficient fertilizing and precision irrigation strategies.
 And besides the CI the platform offers several other vegetation indices (NDVI, NDRE, MSAVI) that can be used to build vegetation and productivity maps, monitor the state of crops, and more.